 #5 The mention-me-back strategy

-As I mentioned before, we write a good bunch of guest post every month.
-Naturally, we get to mention all sorts of websites when supporting our arguments, referring to the information source or simply putting up a list of tools together.
 These websites are not our partners.
 In fact, some of them (like in the example below) are our competitors.
-But who said you can’t get a backlink from a competitor?
-Well, once our guest post is published, or, even better, at its writing stage, we reach out to the platforms we are about to mention and ask if they can link to Chanty from their website:
+But who said you couldn’t get a backlink from a competitor?
+Well, once our guest post is published, or, even better, at the writing stage, we reach out to the platforms we are about to mention and ask if they can link to Chanty from their website:

 Reaching out to the guys from a product we are about to add to our guest post

-The approach works great for us resulting in high quality relevant backlinks in 50% cases.
-If you are writing guest posts, you should definitely give this strategy a go.
+The approach works great for us, resulting in high-quality, relevant backlinks in 50% of cases.
+If you are writing guest posts, you should definitely give this strategy a try.

-By the way, if you haven’t already, you should join the B2B bloggers boost group in Facebook.
+By the way, if you haven’t already, you should join the B2B bloggers boost group on Facebook.
 One of the greatest implementations of this strategy I’ve seen was by a guy from this group.
-He was writing a listicle post for high DA websites and suggested to include your website if you link back to his personal blog.
+He was writing a listicle post for high-DA websites and suggested including your website if you linked back to his personal blog.
 Can you imagine the results of this cooperation with a single “50 productivity tools” article?
-I think it’s simply brilliant, hats off to the guy.
+I think it’s simply brilliant; hats off to the guy.

 #6 The outdated tools strategy

-If you are familiar with team communication market, you’ve probably seen this in the news about a year ago – Slack has acquired Atlassian Stride and HipChat – the two major competitors at the moment.
+If you are familiar with the team communication market, you’ve probably seen this in the news about a year ago: Slack has acquired Atlassian Stride and HipChat, its two major competitors at the moment.
 What did it mean for us?
-The opportunity to get a bunch of backlinks of course.
+The opportunity to get a bunch of backlinks, of course.

-We’ve done the search for the domains backlinking to HipChat and Stride and reached out to the platforms saying that they have an outdated link (not broken, just outdated) in the article and suggested to replace it with Chanty – a communication tools that’s well and alive.
-We’d also include articles from HubSpot, Smart Insights, JotForm, Workzone where Chanty has been featured as a top Slack alternative to bring some social proof.
+We conducted a search for domains that backlink to HipChat and Stride and contacted the platforms, informing them that they have an outdated link (not broken, just outdated) in the article and suggesting that they replace it with Chanty, a communication tool that is still active.
+We’d also include articles from HubSpot, Smart Insights, JotForm, and Workzone where Chanty has been featured as a top Slack alternative to bring some social proof.

 #7 The missing backlink strategy

 This is another technique you’ve probably come across.
-If you are a well-known brand you’re likely getting a lot of mentions in all sorts of articles.
-Some will have backlinks to your domain, some won’t.
+If you’re a well-known brand, you’re likely getting a lot of mentions in all sorts of articles.
+Some will have backlinks to your domain; some won’t.
 Your job is to find those mentions (we set up alerts in Ahrefs) of your brand and reach out every time you see a mention with no backlink to your product.
-This is an email we’ve received from HubSpot a while ago asking us to backlink.
-I’m sure for a famous brand HubSpot is, this technique works like magic:
+This is an email we received from HubSpot a while ago asking us to backlink.
+I’m sure for a famous brand like HubSpot, this technique works like magic:

 HubSpot email asking for a backlink from our website

-The less-known brands that don’t get mentioned online too often can simply reach out to a website asking for a backlink.
+Less-known brands that don’t get mentioned online very often can simply reach out to a website and ask for a backlink.
 If this is your case, make sure you have a great piece of content in hand that will add value to the platform you are reaching out to.
-E.g. this is exactly how infographics by EzCater got to our blog article – we got an email asking us to check it out and, if possible, add to our blog post and… we just loved it.
+E.g., this is exactly how infographics by EzCater got to our blog article—we got an email asking us to check it out and, if possible, add it to our blog post, and… we just loved it.

 #8 The industry podcasts strategy

 Our friends at Better Proposals have seen pretty good results with this technique.
 If you can speak on the topic you are pitching without weeks of preparation for about 20-50 minutes, podcasts could be a great choice for you.
-Getting an interview on podcasts is a process very similar to guest blogging.
-Just like with guest blogging, you get all sorts of perks like establishing industry expertise, getting referral traffic and increasing brand awareness.
+Getting an interview on a podcast is a process very similar to guest blogging and there are various recording and editing software that are beginner friendly.
+Just like with guest blogging, you get all sorts of perks like establishing industry expertise, getting referral traffic, and increasing brand awareness.
 The steps you should take are simple: